intro-to-data-science-22/workshop-presentations/README.md

 # Workshop presentations

-Please publish your presentation materials in a repo that you create in our workshop organization at https://github.com/intro-to-data-science-21-workshop.
-There's a naming convention for the repos, which should indicate the order that you presented, your name (one group member only), and a very brief description, all separated by dashes.
-E.g.: `01-FirstnameLastname-Topic/`.
+Please publish your presentation materials in a repo that you create in our workshop organization at https://github.com/intro-to-data-science-22-workshop.
+There's a naming convention for the repos, which should indicate the workshop number (see below), your name (one group member only), and a very brief description, all lowercase and separated by dashes.
+E.g.: `01-firstname-lastname-topic/`.

 ## R Markdown